VanshikaGurbani/LabRead-Lite/README.md

 ## Problem Statement

-Given a limited time window, build a simple service that:
+Build a lightweight service that:
 - Accepts a lab report PDF upload
-- Extracts header fields (Name, DOB/Age, Gender, Report Type) from the first page
+- Extracts header fields: **Patient Name, DOB (or Age), Gender, Report Type**
-- Returns structured JSON with a coarse confidence estimate and any warnings
+- Returns structured JSON with a confidence score and warnings
-- Exposes a minimal, self‑documenting API
+- Exposes a minimal API for quick evaluation

 This is intentionally a PoC: correctness, coverage, and polish are secondary to demonstrating approach and structure.